 Animals must be 8 weeks of age and/or 2 pounds in weight before they can be altered.

-To make check-in for your animal's appointment go quicker, you may print out and complete our anesthetic release form ahead of time.
+To make check-in for your animal's appointment go quicker, you may print out and complete (in blue or black ink) our anesthetic release form ahead of time.

 Surgery Price List